muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Yan suggests sending custom metrics asynchronously as a possible solution, as Datadog does by writing custom metrics as specially-formatted log messages.
 This approach can be used even with other monitoring services.
 Additionally, tracking the memory usage and billed duration of AWS Lambda functions can be done in CloudWatch through parsing REPORT log messages and publishing them as custom metrics.

 Yan also highlights the importance of considering concurrency when using Lambda functions to process CloudWatch logs, to prevent exceeding the account-wide limit on concurrent executions which can lead to cascade failures throughout the application.
-The author suggests installing bulkheads, using fire-and-forget strategies, or sending the decoded log messages into a Kinesis stream to control parallelism as potential workarounds.
+Yan suggests installing bulkheads, using fire-and-forget strategies, or sending the decoded log messages into a Kinesis stream to control parallelism as potential workarounds.
 H**owever, these solutions are considered temporary, as AWS has yet to provide better control over concurrent executions.**

 ### [Capture and forward correlation IDs through different event sources](https://theburningmonk.com/2017/09/capture-and-forward-correlation-ids-through-different-lambda-event-sources/)